-In the following article I’m going to show you how to find low carb intermittent fasting foods that are delicious, filling and good for you.
-We’ll also investigate why some so called ‘health foods’ in reality aren’t all that healthy and show you how to make better dietary choices at the supermarket.
+In the following article we will find low carb intermittent fasting foods that are delicious, filling and good for you.
+We’re also going to investigate why some so called ‘health foods’ aren’t all that healthy and show you how to make better dietary choices at the supermarket.

 The Best Low Carb Intermittent Fasting Foods